zaphB/freecad.optics_design_workbench/README.md

 ## Development installation

-`import freecad.something` causes a Segfault in many python interpreters, the workbench installs both the `freecad.optics_design_workbench` module and an identical `freecad_.optics_design_workbench` module.
-The latter can always be safely imported to use the parts of the module that are not related to FreeCAD.

-To make the workbench available in FreeCAD use the workbench
+Clone this repository, install the python module in development mode using `pip install -e .`.
+Create a symlink in your FreeCAD's Mod folder pointing to the directory if the cloned directory.
+With this setup, changes in the cloned repository folder will be effective immediately when restarting FreeCAD.
+Avoid using regular PyPi or add-on manager installations in parallel with the development installation.

 ## Troubleshooting

-When things don't work as expected first make sure you are actually running want you intend to run and whether the same version installed on the python and the FreeCAD side.
+When things don't work as expected first make sure you are actually running want you intend to run and whether the same workbench version is installed on the python and the FreeCAD side.
 To check this, run

 ```python
 import freecad.optics_design_workbench